secdev/scapy/doc/scapy/advanced_usage.rst

 Customization of UDS_RDBI, UDS_WDBI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In real world use-cases, the UDS layer is heavily customized.
+In real-world use-cases, the UDS layer is heavily customized.
 OEMs define there own substructure of packets.
 Especially the packets ReadDataByIdentifier or WriteDataByIdentifier have a very OEM or even ECU specific substructure.
 Therefore a ``StrField`` ``dataRecord`` is not added to the ``field_desc``.
 The intended usage is to create ECU or OEM specific description files, which extend the general UDS layer of